flightaware/casstcl/README.md

 ---

 It seems to be working pretty well and we haven't found memory leaks in quite a while.
 Still, the code is pretty new and hasn't gotten a ton of use.
 Nonetheless, the workhorse functions **async**, **exec** and **select** seem to work pretty well.

+FlightAware
+---
+FlightAware has released over a dozen applications  (under the free and liberal BSD license) into the open source community.
+FlightAware's repositories are available on GitHub for public use, discussion, bug reports, and contribution.
+Read more at https://flightaware.com/about/code/